JCSDA/spack-stack/project_charter.md

 Spack package files should be pushed to the spack main repository, not held within the spack-stack project.
-For quick development and execution, package files can be temporarily housed in the spack-stack repo, but all should be moved to the main spack repo as time permits.
+For quick development and execution, package files can be temporarily housed in the the spack fork used by spack-stack, but all should be moved to the main spack repo as time permits.

 ### Installing on HPC Systems

-The spack-stack stack must be installed on various NOAA and NCAR systems.
+The spack-stack stack must be installed on various NOAA, NCAR, NASA, and other HPC systems.
 Each stakeholder will designate programmers to install on their own systems.

 ### Releases